 #4 Diving in Portoroz

 If you are already on the Slovenian coast and visit Portoroz, it’s worth trying diving.
 It’s available for complete beginners as well.
 It’s an approximately 4-hour-long trip and costs €70 per person.
+Intimacy is guaranteed because it is located in a natural reserve, so they don’t allow the mooring of large boats.

-The Bele Skale coastline is a few kilometers from the town of Izola on the Slovenian coast.
-You can get to the shore by following the narrow path in the direction of the Ronek cliff.
+It is also interesting to mention that you can see the Italian coast in clear weather and maybe even glimpse Venice.
+The Bele Skale coastline is a few kilometres from the town of Izola on the Slovenian coast.
+You can reach the shore by following the narrow path toward the Ronek cliff.

 What to do in rainy weather?